-Two of the civil defence shelters is in class S1.
-The civil defence shelter in protection class S1 is a newer shelter, built after 1971.
+Two of the civil defence shelters is in class B/C. Protection class B/C civil defence shelter has been built between 1963-1972.
 It is possible to stay in this shelter model for long time periods.
-The shelter has a manually operated or mechanical air intake machinery, equipped with a pre-filter and an activated carbon particle filter.
+The shelter has a manually operated or mechanical air intake machinery, equipped with a sand and activated carbon particle filter.